BlingCorp/bling/README.md

 Choose layouts from the list below and add them to to your `awful.layouts` list in your `rc.lua`.

-Everyone of them supports multiple master clients and master width factor making them as easyily useable as the default layouts.
+Everyone of them supports multiple master clients and master width factor making them as easily useable as the default layouts.
 ```Lua
 bling.layout.mstab
 bling.layout.centered